'The best of the best': Coast Guard members recognized for heroism in hurricane search-and-rescues

-Fourteen Coast Guard members were awarded the Air Medal for heroic efforts during search and rescue missions after hurricanes in the southern United States.

-EGG HARBOR TOWNSHIP — When hurricanes battered southern coastal communities in the last two years, flooding streets and threatening residents, Coast Guard members deployed from South Jersey to assist in locating and rescuing the most vulnerable.
+EGG HARBOR TOWNSHIP — When hurricanes battered Southern coastal communities the past two years, flooding streets and threatening residents, Coast Guard members deployed from South Jersey to assist in locating and rescuing the most vulnerable.

-Pilots, rescue swimmers, avionics electrical technicians and aviation mechanics were recognized Wednesday for their bravery in the face of high winds, rising floodwaters, grueling hours, and technical failures during their work extracting survivors in the aftermath of Hurricane Harvey and Hurricane Florence, and during local search and rescue missions.
+Pilots, rescue swimmers, avionics electrical technicians and aviation mechanics were recognized Wednesday for their bravery in the face of high winds, rising floodwaters, grueling hours and technical failures during their work extracting survivors in the aftermath of Hurricanes Harvey and Florence, and during local search-and-rescue missions.

 Your Morning Kickstart is delivered to your inbox 7 a.m. daily.
 Make sure you don’t miss out on the latest in news, entertainment, weather, and sports.